About

 Research interest

-During these last four years, I have participated - as a head or a member of researchers team - in some projects financed by local and/or international organizations.
+During these last years, I have taken part either as a leader or as a member of the research team in some projects with local and/or international grants.
 Some of these projects are:

 The goal of this project is to analyze urban mobility problems and phenomena that are present in cities around the world.
 Also, to design data modeling algorithms that help identify patterns in mobility data from big cities.
 This SticAmSud project starts in 2021, and it is funded by Concytec.